yijirong/iot/README.md

 [2020-10-15] Using the Raspberry Pi to control an online fun catch does seem an intesting topic.

 [2020-10-16] Begin to contact related knowledge about the 'fun catch'.

+# Weekly report 8
+[2020-10-20] Continued to read the forth part of the book and studied the Raspberry Pi.

+[2020-10-23] Studied Python and did some practice to improve my coding ability.